oscarsaleta/mkefly.github.io/index.md

         <p>The figure above shows how the logistic and exponential models are constructed; to underestand them better you can watch the video  <a data-scroll href="#bazinga">"Exponential growth and epidemics"</a> bellow.</p>
         <p>After reading this text it should be obvious to us that the growth of the virus cannot be exponential indefinitely but it has to flatten at some point.
 One of these functions is the logistic model, used here to predict the number of deaths. </p>
         <h3>The logistic function:</h3>
         <p>If we solve the equation on the right of the previous figure, we obtain the logistic function.
-A logistic function or logistic curve has common "S" shape, this type of curve is known as a sigmoid and its equation is as follows:</p>
+A logistic function or logistic curve is S-shaped.
+This type of curve is known as a sigmoid and its equation is as follows:</p>
         $$N(t) = \frac{K}{1 + e^{-r(t-t_0)}}.$$
         <ul>
             <li> $e$ = the natural logarithm base (also known as Euler's number),</li>
-            <li> $t_0$ = the $t$-value of the sigmoid where the rate starts to decrease, the midpoint of its evolutio and the 'inflexion point' of the sigmoid's curve.</li>
+            <li> $t_0$ = the $t$-value of the sigmoid where the rate starts to decrease, the midpoint of its evolution and the 'inflexion point' of the sigmoid's curve.</li>
             <li> $K$ =the curve's maximum value; in this case the maximum number of deaths.</li>
             <li> $r$ = the logistic growth rate or steepness of the curve</li>
         </ul>
         <h3>Simulating possible future scenarios:</h3>
-        <p>The logistic model defined above and a non negative binomial distribution as a prior, to obtain the posterior predictive distribution of our model; from which we will sample to generate new data based on our estimated posteriors.
+        <p>The logistic model defined above and a non negative binomial distribution as likelihood, to obtain the posterior predictive distribution of our model; from which we will sample to generate new data based on our estimated posteriors.
 (Please do not get disturbed by this, if you want to have a rough idea of the concep behind all this go lower to the video title "The Bayesian Trap" by Veritasium).</p>
-        <p>In short the figures shows, that given the data and our model, what is expect to be observe.
+        <p>The figures shows, considering these dataset and our model, the predicted evolution of the curves that is expected to be observe.
 Note that the predictions have the uncertainty into account.
 Meaning that in the cases where few data points are availeble the uncertainty grows i.e. the spam of the predictions.</p>
         In short, the figures we shows that given the data and our model, what evolutions are expect to be observe.
 Note that the predictions have the uncertainty into account.
 This implies that for the cases where few data points are available this uncertainty grows.
     </section>
 </section>